mikeyPower/buffer-overflow/README.md

     Root privileges given to the user

-Hold on why did the program give root privileges to an incorrect password to understand this we have to enter the memory of our c program.
+Hold on why did the program give root privileges to an incorrect password?
+To understand this we have to inspect the memory of our c program.

     root@kali:~/buffer-overflow# gdb buffer_overflow
     (gdb) list